-	- Acknowledgement – These are one liners and don’t have much to them.
+- Acknowledgment – These are one-liners and don’t have much to them.
 Typically “Thank you” or “Done”.

-5) Try to spell check.
-Most email applications come with an option to perform this check mandatorily every time an email goes out.
+#5) Try to spellcheck.
+Most email applications come with an option to perform this check mandatorily every time an email is sent.

-6) When you are in CC, it means it’s a FYI.
-So you just need to know what’s going on but an action from you is not expected.
+#6) When you are included in the CC list, it means it’s an FYI.
+So you just need to know what’s going on but action from you is not expected.

-7) Do not reply all when not necessary.
+#7) Do not use ‘Reply all’ when not necessary.

-9) Be sensitive.
-When you are delivering a critical or negative feedback about a person or product, try to do it by talking to the person directly or send an email to just that one person.
+#9) Be sensitive.
+When you are delivering critical or negative feedback about a person or product, try to do it by talking to the person directly or send an email to just that one person.

-1) Put in the email addresses in the To, CC or BCC fields at last; once you have composed the email and are satisfied with the content you wrote.
+#1) Add the Email addresses in the To, CC or BCC fields at the end once you have composed the Email and are satisfied with the content you wrote.
 This is because, sometimes, you might accidentally hit “send” before you are ready and end up being the sender of an incomplete or incorrect email.

-3) If you are new at writing official emails- try to get a peer to read it for you before you send it and get his opinion.
+#3) If you are new at writing official emails- try to get a peer to read it for you before you send it and get his/her opinion.

 I really hope this helps you write better emails.
 Share your experiences with us.